owaish3301/Product-list-with-cart/README.md

 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page

+# Added an additional backend and getting the cart data from the backend using fetch api.

 ### Screenshot

 ![Design preview for the Product list with cart coding challenge](./preview.jpg)